 And then this verse covers humans breeding with their own kind:

 28 God blessed them [mankind and womankind] and said to them, “Be fruitful and increase in number (Gen. 1:28, NIV)

-Further, Matt.
+Moreover, Matt.
 22:30 says that humans in heaven will not marry or be given in marriage, but will be like the angels, with the natural implication that angels don’t marry or are given in marriage, either.
-It is true that these angels whom Jesus mentioned were faithfully performing their roles in heaven, but it is convoluted and forced reasoning to say that after being thrown out of heaven the bodies of fallen angels were transformed or reconstituted, so they could breed and produce human DNA with their sperm.
-And there is no word on fallen angels marrying human women and raising families and the doing the daily grind of agricultural labor or such like.
+It is true that these angels whom Jesus mentioned were faithfully performing their roles in heaven, but it is convoluted and forced reasoning to say that after being thrown out of heaven or sneaking out of heaven, the bodies of fallen angels were transformed or reconstituted, so they could breed and produce human DNA with their sperm.
+And there is no word on fallen angels marrying human women and raising families and their doing the daily grind of agricultural labor or such like.

 For me, piling on myths and strange beliefs becomes ridiculous.
 I prefer a streamlined interpretation of Scripture.

-And therefore, it is very probable that the phrase “sons of God” in Gen. 6:2 refers to heroic or a special class of men.
+And therefore, by process of elimination I opt for the second interpretation: it is very probable that the phrase “sons of God” in Gen. 6:2 refers to heroic or a special class of men who collected women in their harem.
 This has the beauty of simplicity and other biblical support.
 All the Scriptures in the next sections match this conclusion.

 2..
 The phrase “sons of God” means angels.

 Let’s look at the phrase “sons of God” (and variations) throughout the Bible.
 The upshot: It means either angels or men (but never fallen angels).